-- 3.15.
-Since the operating organization has overall responsibility for the safe operation of its nuclear power plants, its management objectives should ensure the following: - (a) That the approved design enables the plant to be operated safely; - (b) That the plant is constructed in accordance with the design; - (c) That the plant is tested to demonstrate that design and construction requirements have been met and that the plant can be operated in accordance with the operational limits and conditions, and design assumptions and intent; - (d) That the plant is operated and maintained in accordance with the operational limits and conditions, authorized operating procedures and the design assumptions and intent, by a sufficient number of competent persons who are adequately trained to cope with abnormal situations, including accident conditions; - (e) That adequate facilities, services and arrangements are available in a timely manner during normal operation and for responding to anticipated operational occurrences, design basis accidents and design extension conditions; - (f) That appropriate provisions have been made to provide for the protection of workers and the public, and for protection of the environment, in all plant states. - 3.16.
+3.15.
+Since the operating organization has overall responsibility for the safe operation of its nuclear power plants, its management objectives should ensure the following:

+- (a) That the approved design enables the plant to be operated safely; - (b) That the plant is being kept in a safe state throughout its life period; - (c) That the plant is tested to demonstrate that design requirements have been met and that the plant can be operated in accordance with the operational limits and conditions, and design assumptions and intent; - (d) That the plant is operated and maintained in accordance with the operational limits and conditions, authorized operating procedures and the design bases, requirements, assumptions and intent, by a sufficient number of competent persons who are adequately trained to cope with abnormal situations, including accident conditions; - (e) That adequate facilities, services and arrangements are available in a timely manner during normal operation and for responding to anticipated operational occurrences, design basis accidents and design extension conditions; - (f) That appropriate provisions have been made to provide for the protection of workers and the public, and for protection of the environment, in all plant states.

+3.16.
 Requirement 4 of GSR Part 2 [3] states that "senior management shall establish goals, strategies, plans and objectives for the organization that are consistent with the organization's safety policy."